 March is maple season in the Lake George Area

-February brings frigid nights, where every exhale is a misty white, and warm days, when the air is filled with the promise of spring.
+February brings frigid nights, where every exhale is a misty white, and warm days when the air is filled with the promise of spring.
 This combination of weather is ideal for sugar maple sap to run.
 The woods become alive with the chirps of birds and skitter of squirrels searching for a meal.
-Snowmelt turns frozen ground into puddles of mud, and the sun hovers in the sky longer and longer each afternoon.
+Snowmelt turns the frozen ground into puddles of mud, and the sun hovers in the sky longer and longer each afternoon.
 When the weather breaks from brutal winter, commercial maple farms and local hobbyists start gearing up for maple season.

 For many commercial farms, maple season means big business.
 They tap hundreds of sugar maple trees in mid-February in hopes of harvesting thousands of gallons of sap.
 Their vast, beautiful sugarhouses can produce hundreds of gallons of syrup and other products during those few crucial months.

-For locals, maple season is pure fun.
+For locals, NYS maple season is pure fun.
 It’s an excuse to walk their property and observe their sugar bush.
 They tap their own trees, hoping for just enough sap to cook up a gallon of syrup for their own table.

 Then, there’s Up Yonda Farm Education Center, a dynamic outdoor haven in Bolton Landing.
 The mission of this 73-acre property is to celebrate the variety of natural gifts we have in the Adirondacks.
 The property is a playground of fields, forest, and outbuildings.
 Guests of Up Yonda can hike or snowshoe miles of trails, explore seasonal gardens and the butterfly house, meet turtles in the gift shop, and more.